oldnslow/Core-R-Theta-4-Axis-Printer-oldnslow-FreeCAD-Variations/README.md

-# 4 Axis Polar 3D Printer
+# The Core R-Theta Printer

 This is my 4 axis, polar, "core-RΘ" 3D printer – an entirely new type of multi axis 3D printer designed from the ground up.